JohannesMilke/JohannesMilke/README.md

 - 🔭 &ensp;I’m currently working on [Youtube][youtube]!
 - 🌱 &ensp;I’m currently learning Flutter ❤️
 - 👯 &ensp;I’m looking to collaborate with other content creators
+- 🗿 I am one of the early adopters of Flutter, it has been more than 3 years
 - ⚡ &ensp;Fun fact: I love reading & podcasts

 ### Connect with me: